technosf/RuneAudio/coverarts/README.md

 - Edit ID3 tags then update
 - Replace coverarts normally then update

+### Albums with `*.cue` files
+- To avoid duplicates, remove `*.cue` files if individual audio files already exist in that directory.

 ### Albums with `*.wav` files
 - Default MPD cannot read **albumartist** data which will fallback to **artist** instead.
 - To avoid duplicates in the same albums, only 1 thumbnail will be created for each directory.
-- To avoid overwrite, `*.wav` files must have unique album names.
+- To avoid overwrite, different albums, with `*.wav` files, must have unique album names.